Omar Mohamed

 Omar Abdullahi Mohamed (Cumar Cabdullahi Maxamed; Arabic: عمر محمد; born 5 May 1996) is a Somali professional footballer who plays for the Somalia national team.

 Early life

-Omar Mohamed was born in Mogadishu, Somalia, where he lived until the age of six when his family moved to Cairo, Egypt.
+Omer Muhamed was born in Mogadishu, Somalia, where he lived until the age of six when his family moved to Cairo, Egypt.
 He moved with his family to the United States in 2005 and grew up in Columbus, Ohio.

 Career

 Early career

 Mohamed first began playing organized soccer at the age of 12, where he played for local Columbus youth club FC Blast.
 At the age of 16, he began playing for the academy of Columbus Crew.
 He also trained and played with the first team of Columbus Crew, making four appearances for the Crew reserve team and scoring two goals.
 Mohamed also played one year of college soccer at Jackson College in 2015.

 Professional

 Mohamed signed with new United Soccer League club FC Cincinnati in January 2016.

 Mohamed joined USL side Portland Timbers 2 in March 2017.

 After spending time with USL League Two side Des Moines Menace, Mohamed joined USL League One side Greenville Triumph SC on February 8, 2019, ahead of their inaugural season.

 Greenville opted to decline Mohamed's contract option following their 2020 season.
 He joined Menemenspor on January 22, 2021.